Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Step 1: Add your info to the suggested sections.

 I suggest you start by making sure you have completely filled out these areas of your Facebook profile.
+As a part of your Facebook marketing strategy make sure that everything is in place, from cover photos (or Facebook video cover) to your mission description and link.

 Step 2: Optimize your Facebook profile.